Back

 Fibers

-need to learn about Carpet Fibers before you make your selection.
+as much as you can about Carpet Fibers before you make your final carpet selection.
 Your Carpet

 Fiber choice must be made based on your needs, goals, expectations